kt3k/kocha/README.md

 # Name

-Kocha (紅茶, pronounced like ko-cha, not ko-ka) means black tea in Japanese.
+Kocha (紅茶, pronounced like ko-cha, not like ko-ka) means black tea in Japanese.

 # License